Taking the PlungePrint

 As a writer, you flail a lot when you’re not treading water.
 If you can accept both you have a chance to swim beautifully.

-David Guterson is the author of eight books, including the novels Ed King, East of the Mountains, and Snow Falling on Cedars, which won the PEN/Faulkner Award in 1995.
-A story collection and a book of poems are forthcoming this year.
+David Guterson is the author of ten books, including the novels Ed King, East of the Mountains, and Snow Falling on Cedars, which won the PEN/Faulkner Award in 1995.
+He has also written a collection of poetry, Songs for a Summons, and a story collection, Problems with People.

 More Posts from Writing Lessons: